First National Bank Credit Interest Rates and Service Fees

 The above pricing is effective from 1 July 2018 until 30 June 2019.(Terms and Conditions apply).
 All other fees pertaining to the “Attorneys Trust Account Scheme” can be accessed on FNB’s website – Pricing Guide – Business Banking.
 First National Bank’s code for this product is DDA; sub-product MT.

-In May 2004 First National Bank introduced its Managed Enhancement System to automate and streamline monthly transmission of interest, net of recoverable bank charges, to the nominated Law Society.
+In May 2004 First National Bank introduced its Managed Enhancement System to automate and streamline monthly transmission of interest, net of recoverable bank charges, to Legal Practitioners Fidelity Fund.
 This service is provided at no extra charge for Attorneys who choose to benefit from its functionality.

 Click here to download the Historical Credit Interest Rates from 30-01-2014